hedgehog125/LANFS/README.md

 I made it as a proof of concept for another more complicated project and also to make the occasional task I have of transferring large files easier.
 Previously I would have to run a HTTP server every time and connect to it, which was rather annoying.

 # Installation
-Clone or download the repository and install Node.js (and npm) 16.16 or later.
+Install [Node.js (and npm)](https://nodejs.org/en/download) 16.16 or later.
 Some older versions will probably work, but I haven't tested them.

-You can run the server just by running `npm install` and `node index.js` once you're in the "server" folder.
-But I'd recommend setting up a few things...
+Then [download a release](https://github.com/hedgehog125/LANFS/releases), extract it and open a terminal inside its "server" folder.
+Then run `npm install` for the initial setup and `node index.js` to start it.

+It should work now, but I'd recommend setting up a few things if you want to use it more permanently...

 <br>
 These 2 steps are for Raspberry Pi OS, but might work on other Linux distros.
-I'd suggest doing this over SSH as it'll make copying and pasint easier (you may need to enable it in the PI's settings).
+I'd suggest doing this over SSH as it'll make copying and pasting easier (you may need to enable it in the Pi's settings).

 ## Optional: Configuring a static IP
 Before you start, make a quick copy of the current config with `sudo cp /etc/dhcpcd.conf ~/Documents/dhcpcd-backup.conf`